niha-m584/niha-m584/README.md

 - [Credit Card Fraud Project](https://github.com/niha-m584/Credit_Card_Fraud_Project): I aimed to predict fraudulent credit card transactions using a dataset with 30 features, including PCA-reduced features (V1-V28) and a Time column.
 The dataset is heavily imbalanced, with 99.85% of transactions being non-fraudulent.
 Initially, I used an Isolation Forest classifier, which increased accuracy to 99%.
 To address data bias, I added a Random Forest classifier with class weighting, boosting accuracy to 99.95%.
 Reducing the feature set to the two most important features slightly decreased accuracy to 99.92%.

+- [E-Commerce Product Delivery Prediction](https://github.com/niha-m584/E-Commerce-Product-Delivery-Prediction): The project aimed to predict whether products from an e-commerce company would be delivered on time, analyzing factors affecting delivery and customer behavior.
+Found that product weight, cost, and customer interactions significantly impact delivery times.
+Heavier products with moderate costs and higher discounts were more likely to be delivered on time, while frequent customer calls correlated with delays.
+Among the machine learning models tested, the decision tree classifier achieved the highest accuracy at 69%, followed by random forest and logistic regression with 68% and 67% respectively.
+Enhancements included advanced preprocessing, adding GradientBoostingClassifier and LogisticRegression, extensive hyperparameter tuning, and comprehensive model evaluation using GridSearchCV.